DrDaveD/client-tools/client-tools.md

     1. Script uses Access Token to register a new Dynamic Client
 1. Authorization Server returns client ID and Secret
 1. Script adds Client ID and Secret to oidc-agent configuration
-1. Script obtains Refresh Token using client ID and Secret - client ID, Secret and Refresh Token are stored on disk and encrypted using an additional passphrase supplied by the user
+1. Script obtains Refresh Token using client ID and Secret and an authorization in the browser
+1. Client ID, Secret and Refresh Token are stored on disk and encrypted using an additional passphrase supplied by the user
 1. New access tokens can be obtained using the refresh token stored in oidc-agent

 _Note: the user will need to go to the web browser twice.
 When oidc-agent is restarted, the user is required to supply the decryption passphrase._